Recently I gifted a friend a mint plant and she turned me on this crazy simple recipe that taste amazing.

-*You can substitute 2 Tbsp of Corn Syrup if you do not want to use eggs
+*You can substitute 2 Tbsp. of Corn Syrup if you do not want to use eggs

-- 2 tsp of water
+- 2 teaspoons of water

-- Mix egg white ( or corn syrup) and water together
+- Mix egg white ( or corn syrup) and water together until fully blended.

-- Brush egg mixture on mint leaves
+- Brush egg mixture on mint leaves using a basting brush.

-- Sprinkle sugar over fresh mint leaves
+- Sprinkle sugar over fresh mint leaves to cover completely.

-- Place Sugar Coated Mint Leaves on cookie sheet or on tray in food dehydrator
+- Place Sugar Coated Mint Leaves on cookie sheet or on tray in food dehydrator.

 - Place in oven on lowest setting until crisp.